 That source of guidance can only lead to one place and I think you know what it is.
 We all have different words, definition and concepts about it, but we all mean the same thing.

-I’m always looking to grow in every way possible.
+I’m always looking to grow.
 I want to become better, smarter and happier.

 But you don’t want to lose the fun.

 Let’s say you have to choose between two paths.